kumpmati/superactions-docs/guide/getting-started.md

 You're now an expert at the basics of Superactions!

-A good next step is to familiarise yourself with [the restrictions](/guide/restrictions) that come with using Superactions.
+A good next step is to familiarise yourself with [the restrictions](/guide/restrictions) that come with using Superactions, along with some of the different ways of structuring your Superactions-related code.